fatmazayrek/Master_Qt5/1.Chapter/Readme.md

-Hi everyone:white_flower:
+Hi everyone :white_flower:

-In this example, I did an application that you can add/remove the desired tasks:lock:
+In this example, I did an application that you can add/remove the desired tasks :lock:

 For this, there are two .ui file.
-Once of them is mainwindow.ui, the other one is task.ui:pick:
+Once of them is mainwindow.ui, the other one is task.ui :pick:

-When you click the *Add Task* button, an InputDialog opens and ask you what the task name you will do:hammer_and_pick:
+When you click the *Add Task* button, an InputDialog opens and ask you what the task name you will do :hammer_and_pick:

 ![image](https://user-images.githubusercontent.com/91613858/222967368-5ea7bdf6-5a63-405d-8aad-ac5159da673a.png)